koenzijlstra/WineRetry/README.md

 The application will let users upload a clear description of there products (wine, or the others) for sale.
 Buyers can find these products, and start a conversation with the seller in a private (in-app) chat.
 Users have an overview of their chats.

 ## Data sets
 Users will be registered on firebase, and upload products from their account.
-Therefore for each product the seller will be known, and users can start a chat with that seller in an firebase realtime database chat.
+Therefore for each product the seller will be known, and users can start a chat with that seller in a firebase realtime database chat.

 ## Parts of application
 * Login/register